jacobsvante/netsuite-rs/README.md

 ## CLI

 This is the easiest way to get started.
 To find out what you can do with the CLI, just append `--help` or `-h` to the installed `netsuite` command.

+Please note that you need to add the `cli` feature for CLI access.
+Using [cargo-edit](https://crates.io/crates/cargo-edit) you can do this by calling: `cargo add netsuite --features cli`

 ### Config file
 It's recommended to create an INI config file before using the CLI, to avoid having to provide all OAuth 1.0 details with every command execution.